This quickstart walks you through the process of:

 - Exporting and using your AutoML Vision Edge model.

-In this quickstart you use the user interface (UI) to interact with the Cloud AutoML API and export your AutoML Vision Edge model.
+In this quickstart you use the user interface (UI) to interact with the AutoML Vision API and export your AutoML Vision Edge model.

 Set up your project

-Before you can use Cloud AutoML Vision Object Detection, you must create a Google Cloud project (one never used with any other AutoML product) and enable Cloud AutoML Vision Object Detection for that project.
+Before you can use AutoML Vision Object Detection, you must create a Google Cloud project (one never used with any other AutoML product) and enable AutoML Vision Object Detection for that project.

 - Enable the Cloud AutoML and Storage APIs.